reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 >**Note:**
 This is the only place in the system where an Administrator can be created from.
-"Project role" is disabled, if Administrator has been selected in the "Account role" field.
-The "ProjectRole" parameter is not specified for Administrator, the Administrator has full privileges on the project.
+"Project role" is disabled, if "Administrator" value has been selected in the "Account role" field.
+The "ProjectRole" parameter is not specified for
+Administrator, the Administrator has full privileges on the project.

 Submit the form.